FergusGriggs/Fegaria-Remastered/README.md

 ## Installation
-I've only used modules that are installed when python 3.6.4 is installed (with the exception of pygame), so all you have to do is run the 'fegaria remastered.py' file to play the game.
+I've only used modules that are installed when python 3.6.4 is installed (with the exception of pygame), so all you have to do is run the 'run.pyw' file to play the game.

 ### Required modules: